-My first trip to Europe was in March 2006 when Doug and I went on a 3-week getaway to Spain.
+My first trip to Europe was when Doug and I went on a 3-week getaway to Spain.
 We flew to Barcelona and then took trains to Valencia, Granada, Torremolinos, Seville, and Madrid.
 Once we were in Madrid, we met up with my teenage kids, who had flown in from Los Angeles and Doug’s brother who was the art director for a production of La Boheme at the Teatro Real Opera House.

 You can read more about our trip to Spain here